akashkaveti/deployment-startegy/README.md

 * Network Connectivity Testing: Check network configurations, security groups, and routing.
 * Latency and Bandwidth Testing: Measure network performance and capacity.

-7.Monitoring and Alerting Testing:

-* Use heartbeats to monitor critical components.

-8.Scaling and Auto-scaling Testing:
+7.Scaling and Auto-scaling Testing:

 * Auto-scaling Tests: Confirm that auto-scaling policies work as intended and doesn't hit the resource limits
 * Resource Scaling Tests: Evaluate the ability to manually scale resources when needed.

-9.Configuration Drift Monitoring
+8.Configuration Drift Monitoring

 * Configuration Drift Detection: Detect and rectify any configuration changes that deviate from the expected state.

-10.Disaster Preparedness Testing:
+9.Disaster Preparedness Testing:

 * Disaster Simulation: Conduct drills to prepare for real disasters, like AZ/region outages.

 ## Monitoring Approach